MichaelBelousov/javascript-int64-benchmarks/README.md

 └─────────────────────────────────────────────────┴──────────┴─────────┴─────────────────┴────────┴─────────────────────────────────────────┘
 ```

-## iTwin TypedId64 Format

-- In a string:
-  - optimized:
-    - stores 2 bytes of briefcase id
-    - stores 2 bytes of class id
-    - stores 4 bytes of element id
-  - de-optimized
-    - stores 8 bytes of class id
-    - stores 3 bytes of briefcaseid
-    - stores 5 bytes of element id

-## iTwin non typed Id64 Format

-In JavaScript we could just use a regular number up until the the 53-bit mark.
-That leaves us
-13 bits of space for the briefcase id.
+## Other potential test cases:

+- use a JavaScript number if the 64 bit id is lower than `Number.MAX_SAFE_INTEGER` that should be, what, $2^53-1$ values (aka 13 bits of space on the most significant 24 bits),
+  and backout to another format if it doesn't fit?
+Might be faster on certain id spaces where large ids are unlikely.